youcefKNL/-OC_Projet7_MonVieuxGrimoire/README.md

 ## Building Backend from Scratch

-I built a API with a Node.js backend from scratch using the Express framework and MongoDB database.
+I built a API with a Node.js backend from scratch using the Express framework and MongoDB database. + Top 10 OWASP

 ## 🛠 Skills

-Node.js, Express, MongoDB
+Node.js, Express, MongoDB, back-end Security

 # Hi, I'm Youcef! 👋